kbjude/library/README.md

 # Library
-This is a collaborative project aimed allowing users to add manage their use of books.
-It helps the user look/add a list of books, mark them as books they have read or not, look at the pages they have read and many others.
-The data here is non persistent and knowledge being checked for is an understanding od Data structures.
+This is a collaborative project aimed at allowing users to manage their books.
+It helps the user look/add a list of books, mark them as books they have read or not, look at the pages they have read, and many others.
+The data here is non-persistent and knowledge being checked for is an understanding of Data structures.

 ### Requirements
 Download the application and ensure that you have node modules installed.